 This guide assumes you’re working on a UNIX system or in a UNIX shell environment.
 For MAC OS and Linux-based systems, feel free to use any CLI tools of choice for issuing commands.
 For Windows users, we recommend a UNIX environment like Cygwin, Putty, or Git Bash.

-Developing code for Magento Commerce requires working in Git branches.
+Developing code for Adobe Commerce requires working in Git branches.
 Not everyone remembers Git commands with ease.
 If you want a Git client, use any client of your choice.
 Some developers use clients including GitKraken and SmartGit.

 Have the following prepared to complete your initial workspace and project setup: